Since 1971, Liberty University has had one mission — Training Champions for Christ.

 As a Christ-centered community, we prioritize the spiritual health of our students.
 It’s part of our commitment to carrying on the work you began.

-And we provide resources and relationships to help your child grow in their faith as well as a safe environment for them to solidify what they believe.
+We provide resources and relationships to help your child grow in their faith as well as a safe environment for them to solidify what they believe.

 So your student can go out and build a better world — as a Champion for Christ.